tdenewiler/node_example/README.md

 ## Branches

-The `master` branch will keep up with the supported ROS1 distributions.
+The `main` branch will keep up with the supported ROS1 distributions.
 These currently include Kinetic (16.04), Melodic (18.04), and Noetic (20.04).
 Tests are run using GitHub Actions for all of these distributions.